Top 5 Tips to Skiing with Kids in Pallas National Park, Lapland

 March to April is the best time to visit Lapland because the darkness and freezing temperatures of the deepest winter are over and the sun is often pampering the winter wonderland’s visitors.
 In April the days are long already – if you are lucky the sun is up on the cloudless sky and shining till late.
 Easter is the top season when it’s most crowded and expensive but at other times it’s possible to find good deals on accommodation.
 However, Lapland is huge and very sparsely populated so even at the busiest time outside the biggest resorts you will find plenty of peaceful nature.
 Downhill skiing slopes may get busy in the weekends but on the cross-country tracks are unlikely to be very crowded.

 Last Easter we enjoyed a skiing holiday in Salla “In the middle of nowhere”.
-This year we headed to an even more remote and secluded location in Lapland: the northern part of Pallas-Yllästunturi national park, the 3rd largest and most popular national park in Finland based on number of visitors – over half a million annually – and which just turned 80 years.
+This year we headed to an even more remote and secluded location in Lapland: the northern part of Pallas-Yllästunturi National Park, the 3rd largest and most popular national park in Finland based on number of visitors – over half a million annually – and which just turned 80 years.
 Other wonderful places to visit in Lapland include Ylläs in the southern end of Pallas-Yllästunturi National park and Saariselkä and Urho Kekkonen National Park.
 Another great skiing destination in Northern Finland is Ruka south from the Arctic Circle.

 Unfortunately public transportation isn’t easily available and the most convenient way to get there is by car.
 It is possible to take a train to Kolari or fly to Kittilä or Enontekiö (closest airport but Finnair flights only once a week on Saturdays in the winter) and take a taxi to your accommodation.